-- 1. Use the Manual Control Mode (page 13) to select the "Pump" function to empty the Grease Boss. - 2.
+- 1. Empty the liquid from the Grease Boss. - 2.
 Use the wet and dry vacuum cleaner to remove all of the sediment in the bottom. - 3.
 Use a cloth or paper towel to wipe down all of the surfaces. - 4.
-Use the Manual Control Mode to select the "Roll" function and ensure that the roller is turning freely. - 5.
+Use the Manual Control Mode to select the "ROLL" function and ensure that the roller is turning freely. - 5.
 Check that the roller grub screw is secure.
 If necessary apply Loctite (or other thread locking compound) to the screw and tighten.
 When tight back the grubscrew out half a turn.
 There should be a small amount of play between the roller bush and the drive coupling. - 6.
 Use the Manual Control Mode to select the "HEAT" function and ensure the jets are working. - 7.
 Replace nozzle as necessary. - 8.
 Use the Manual Control Mode to select the "RINS" function and ensure the wiper cleaning jet is working. - 9.
 Replace nozzle as necessary. - 10.
 Inspect the lid and door seals replace as necessary. - 11.
 Inspect the silicon restrictor replace as necessary. - 12.
 Fill the Grease Boss with water. - 13.
 Ensure that the controller has been returned to automatic mode.